Maiolino-Au/ProgrAppBioinfo_Exam/README.md

 # Programming Approaches for Bioinformatics Exam
 Maiolino Aurelio - June 2025 \
 Exam of the course Programming Approaches for Bioinformatics
+# the exam is differnt from what i thought
 ## Index
 0. [Exam structure](#exam-structure)
 1. [Project](#project)